awsdocs/aws-kms-developer-guide/doc_source/hmac.md

 # HMAC keys in AWS KMS<a name="hmac"></a>

 Hash\-Based Message Authentication Code \(HMAC\) KMS keys are symmetric keys that you use to generate and verify HMACs within AWS KMS\.
-The unique key material in each HMAC KMS key provides the secret key that HMAC algorithms require\.
+The unique key material associated with each HMAC KMS key provides the secret key that HMAC algorithms require\.
 You can use an HMAC KMS key with the `[GenerateMac](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateMac.html)` and [https://docs.aws.amazon.com/kms/latest/APIReference/API_VerifyMac.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_VerifyMac.html) operations to verify the integrity and authenticity of data within AWS KMS\.

 HMAC algorithms combine a cryptographic hash function and a shared secret key\.
 They take a message and a secret key, such as the key material in an HMAC KMS key, and return a unique, fixed\-size code or *tag*\.
 If even one character of the message changes, or if the secret key is not identical, the resulting tag is entirely different\.
 By requiring a secret key, HMAC also provides authenticity; it is impossible to generate an identical HMAC tag without the secret key\.
 HMACs are sometimes called *symmetric signatures*, because they work like digital signatures, but use a single key for both signing and verification\.